Frequently Asked Questions

 When you accept your accommodation offer, you can opt to make a one-off advance payment of £500, £1000 or £2000.
 This advance payment is designed to make your repayments easier to manage but is by no means compulsory.

 Applications for accommodation should be made separately from any application to study at the University of Edinburgh.
-You should allow up to 72 hours between accepting an offer to study, and applying for accommodation.
-You apply via your MyEd portal (www.myed.ed.ac.uk) and clicking on the ‘Student Life’ tab > ‘Accommodation’ > 'Launch Services'.
+Once you have accepted your offer of accommodation you can apply for accommodation from 72 hours later.
+You apply via your MyEd portal and clicking on the ‘Student Life’ tab > ‘Accommodation’ > 'Launch Services'.

 Firstly, allow up to 72 hours between accepting an offer to study, and applying for accommodation.